suzy0223/DualCast/readme.md

 # This is the official code for DualCast
+Our paper has been accpted by IJCAI2025!
-we intergate the DualCast model framework into three baseline models, so there are three folders, each folder corresponding to a model with DualCast framework.
+In this paper, we intergate the DualCast model framework into three baseline models, so there are three folders, each folder corresponding to a model with DualCast framework.

 # Dataset
 The link is: https://drive.google.com/drive/folders/1ACUoAE6h-RKoTq9C5XrTJDHQd6k6znpg?usp=sharing